zackdraws/zackdraws.github.io/README.md

 # Portfolio Site Project

 ## Introduction:

  This was a personal project to make a portfolio site of to present my work.
  The index.html is the homepage.
 The Styles.css contains the styling of the site controlling how the website is displayed.

-### what -
-Simple Portfolio site using HTML, Styles.css and JS which together make a portfolio website.
-To display my work.
-### why -
-to make a simple website where I don't have to update to Squarespace and it keeps everything together in one place.
-### how -
-Emacs for coding and (m-x) httpd-serve directory to see previews of my website on localhost:8080 github for hosting

 ### - Index.html
 - This is the first page that you visit when you visit the site.
 Whatever page is titled index.html will be the homepage.
 The index page opens to a launch page containing the Animation Reel, Story Portfolio, Character Design, Background and Viz Dev.